- Testing Services

 |Rough bluegrass: add'l 0.5 grams|

 Yes.
 Please fill out the form and fax it to us.
 You can also call with your credit card information.
-Please do not ever email credit card information to us since email is not secure!
+Please do not ever email credit card information to us since email is not secure.
+We cannot keep your number on file, and it is destroyed as soon as we complete the transaction.

 At the top of the invoice, either Seed Laboratory or Seed Certification is shown in bold letters.